stuartpb/loquate/README.md

     elements in keys.
 If `true`, defaults to `/\[([^\]*)\]/g`.
   - **dot**: A pattern (applied before decoding) for separating subindexing elements in keys.
 If true, defaults to `'.'`.
-  - **multidef**: Which behavior to use when encountering the same key multiple times.
-    - `"first"`: Only use the dirst definition of the value.
-    - `"last"`: Only use the last definition of the value.
-    - `"always"`: Use an array for every value, defined multiple times or not.
-      - This allows for closer matching of Python's behavior.
 - Evaluate other querystring implementations and maybe change the defaults to match the most common cases.
 - Make the `Loquate()` interface at least come close to following normal